-Methodology: Surgical procedures must be described in the animal study protocol.
-Procedures will be evaluated on a case-by-case basis by the AV and IACUC to determine whether they are major or minor surgical procedures.
-If multiple survival surgical procedures are described for a single animal in the protocol, there must be a clear, scientific need for these multiple surgical procedures.
+3. If multiple survival surgical procedures are described for a single animal in the protocol, there must be a clear, scientific need for these multiple surgical procedures.
 Any procedures (even minor ones) that may induce substantial post-procedural pain or impairment should be scientifically justified if performed more than once.

-If multiple survival surgery is approved, the IACUC will continue to assess animal welfare by monitoring surgical outcomes.
-This may be accomplished through annual protocol reviews, semi-annual facility inspections, post-approval monitoring and adverse event report evaluations.
+4. If multiple survival surgery is approved, the IACUC will continue to assess animal welfare by monitoring surgical outcomes.
+This may be accomplished through annual protocol reviews, semiannual facility inspections, post-approval monitoring and adverse event report evaluations.
 When applicable, the Institutional Official will request permission and receive approval from the USDA to perform multiple major survival surgeries on regulated species under separate, unrelated research protocols.